AndrewComrade/react-pizza/README.md

 **Setup:**

-To run the project run
+To start the project run

 `npm start` for starting project and then `npm server` for starting json-server